jteitelb/life-pong/README.md

-# Pong Duel
+# Life Pong

-who could see this and not want to re-create it?
+what if you combined the game of life with pong?

+started out trying to recreate a small app from a tweet:

 [the post that inspired me](https://twitter.com/vnglst/status/1751278052154179770?t=aEY-nyBzjO4Sp0JI5tA7bA)